Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Have waiting periods before your policy comes into effect or before you’re able to make a claim

 As always, to ensure you obtain the most appropriate travel cover for you, it’s best to research each policy before you make your purchase.

 Home and contents insurance can protect your home’s structure, fixtures, structural renovations, and everything inside it of value, including personal possessions.

 When purchasing home and contents insurance for your Australian home, you should know that some policies might only cover specific aspects of your homestead, while others might offer to replace or compensate for everything, including your personal liability and valuables.
 As a non-citizen, certain providers might require you to fulfil certain eligibility criteria before being approved for a policy.

 Insurance for your vacant home in your country of origin

-If you’re travelling for an extended period of time and have a home in your country of origin, you might want to consider taking out home insurance to cover it against damages in your absence.
-Before you leave, you might consider renting out your home through an agent, who can manage your property, including rent collection and maintenance) to alleviate the stress of an empty homestead and help bring in some added funds.
+- Rent out your home.
+If you’re traveling for an extended period of time and have a home in your country of origin, you might consider renting out your home through an agent, who can manage your property, including rent collection and maintenance to alleviate the stress of an empty house and help bring in some added funds.